-The network planning methodology for stormwater quality infrastructure is:
+The network planning methodology for stormwater quality infrastructure is shown below.

-- Existing base case model: Develop an existing base case model representative of current catchment conditions and establish sustainable load targets for future development. - Future development scenario models: Modelling of future development for each planning horizon to understand the location, size and cost of stormwater quality infrastructure required to service the PIA. - TWCMP review and evaluation: Review and build upon the previous TWCMP work to recommend preferred management options.
-It summarises results of the project undertaken to date through the preparation of a revised TWCM strategy. - Revised TWCMP / preferred PIA scenario: The objective of this final phase is to prepare a revised TWCMP limited to the PIA that satisfies LGIP requirements.
-This phase includes the modelling framework to model the preferred PIA scenario to identify the location, size and cost of trunk water quality devices required in a SOW for the LGIP deliverables.
+- Existing Base Case Model: Develop an existing base case model representative of current catchment conditions and establish sustainable load targets for future development. - Future Development Scenario Models: Modelling of future development for each planning horizon to understand the location, size and cost of stormwater quality infrastructure required to service the PIA. - TWCMP Review and Evaluation: Review and build upon the previous TWCMP work to recommend preferred management options.
+It summarises results of the project undertaken to date through the preparation of a revised TWCM Strategy. - Revised TWCMP / Preferred PIA Scenario: The objective of this final phase is to prepare a revised TWCMP limited to the PIA area that satisfies LGIP requirements.
+This phase included the modelling framework to model the preferred PIA scenario to identify the location, size and cost of trunk water quality devices required in a schedule of works for the LGIP deliverables.